 The Glide Path Concept

 A term often used with target date funds is glide path.
-Glide path is a concept used to describe how the assets are allocated within the fund through the years until the fund reaches its target date.
+Glide path is a concept used to describe how assets are allocated within the fund through the years until the fund reaches its target date.

 The example below depicts a glide path scenario where stocks are considered high risk with a high rate of return.
-Bonds are considered low risk with low rate of return.
+Bonds are considered low risk with a low rate of return.
 Assuming you start working in 2017 and want to retire in 2050 you would choose a 2050 target date fund.

-When you are young the glide path concept would allocate a larger percentage of the fund to stocks, because your retirement timeline is longer and you can assume more risk, but benefit from a high return.
+When you are young the glide path concept would allocate a larger percentage of the fund to stocks.
+Because your retirement timeline is longer and you can assume more risk, but benefit from a high return.
 As you get closer to retirement the allocation would shift from stocks to bonds, because your timeline is shorter and you want to minimize risk.

-The goal of the glide path concept is to maximize your return by taking into consideration the risk of the investments based on the number of years you have left until you retire.
+The goal of the glide path concept is to maximize your return by taking into consideration the risk of the investments.
+Based on the number of years you have left until you retire.